pdhoward/fence/README.md

 ## Fence

-A set of functions for complex geofencing routines
+A set of functions for simple and complex data mocking routines, including geofencing

 The functions leverage turf.js, but add other feature rich capability for outdoor and indoor mapping routines and geo computations